espruino/BangleApps/apps/ha/README.md

 3.)
 Don't forget to select the action that should be executed at the bottom of each automation.

-*Note: There is also an automatic trigger send when the app is started (APP_STARTED) -- so you could add an action also for that.*
+# Default Trigger
+This app also implements two default trigger that can always be used:
+- APP_STARTED -- Will be sent whenever the app is started.
+So you could do some actions already when the app is sarted without the need of any user interaction.
+- TRIGGER -- Will be sent whenever some trigger is executed.
+So you could generically listen to that.

 # FAQ